When was the last time you built something from scratch — all in a single day?

 How to do this: lead with tremendous positivity.

 Positivity from leaders amplifies team creativity.
-Make a separate Slack channel, invite special guests, and figure out fun prizes (more on that later) to build anticipation.
+Make a separate Slack channel, invite special guests, host an official kick-off, and figure out fun prizes (more on that later) to build anticipation.

 Not only will you foster creativity — you'll also encourage the team to prepare well, brainstorm ideas, and hit the ground running.

-Hack days should exude joy and playfulness in a safe and comfortable environment for the whole team.
+Hack days should exude joy and playfulness for the whole team — consider following a code of conduct to create a safe and comfortable environment.
 At Superhuman, we switched from multi-day hackathons to flexible hack days.
 Everyone chooses 8 hours to work on their project around their existing commitments — and sleep schedule!

 2. Dismantle hierarchies